iqunet/tutorials/_posts/2024-05-24-modbus-to-mqtt.md

 <span>&mdash;&nbsp;</span>such as a **motor drive**<span>&nbsp;&mdash;</span>
 is connected to a **Modbus-TCP gateway** via an RS-485 serial interface.
-The gateway converts between the synchronous Modbus-RTU protocol and the asynchronous Modbus-TCP ethernet network protocol.
+The gateway converts between the synchronous Modbus-RTU protocol and the asynchronous Modbus-TCP Ethernet network protocol.
 This allows the use of standard networking equipment.
 Some devices natively support Modbus-TCP, which eliminates the need for a gateway.